Update: Oggies has shutdown their Dekalb Market Hall Location, but plan to open a new location sometime next year.

-Restaurants throughout NYC have continued to open their services more than a year and a half after the COVID-19 outbreak began.
+Restaurants throughout NYC have continued to open their services more than two years after the COVID-19 outbreak began.
 Numerous new spots have debuted since the state initially temporarily halted indoor eating on March 16, 2020.
 These new restaurants include an anticipated bakery, a breakfast taco place, and an exciting new food court.

 At 84 Stanton Street, a Korean restaurant has taken over the former Meatball Shop site.
 In case you are wondering, the number 8282 alludes to Korea’s country code, +82, and has a secondary meaning: When the numbers are added together, they form a word that indicates “quickly” or “faster.”
 The expression denotes a get-it-done mentality.